AlexandrosEmvoliadis/environmental_audio_compression_and_classification/README.md

       - in ./torch/resources/models.py go to get_ae and remove the lines referring to squeeze-and-excitation networks
 5) For Compressed audio as input:
-   - in ./torch/resources/models.py specify as output of the auto-encoder the bottleneck output Don't forget to include the autoencoder in the trainer.py __validate function and, if using (SE)ACDNet, reshape to match models' input
+   - in ./torch/resources/models.py specify as output of the auto-encoder the bottleneck output Don't forget to include the autoencoder in the trainer's __validate function and, if using (SE)ACDNet, reshape to match models' input
 6) Run ./torch/tester.py following the screen-instructions to test models' performance